 Only after depollution is the vehicle considered non-hazardous waste and is ready to be crushed, shredded or dismantled.

-What do We Remove During Depollution?
+What Do We Remove During the Depollution Process?

 Not all components of your vehicle are dangerous but, the ones that are, need to be removed before the car can be recycled.
-And end-of-life vehicles contain many elements that can harm the environment and cause health issues.
-In order to depollute your vehicle, we have to remove certain components, including:
+There are many parts that can be recycled in a car and which can then be used for other applications, including seatbelts (to make bags).

 - Lead-acid battery